lorenzo-delsignore/LoanApprovalPrediction/README.md

 The best model would be Logistic Regression since it got a high precision, recall, f1-score for each class and the most important metric, in an unbalanced dataset, the highest AUC score.

-Our problem is about a binary classification problem.
+The problem is a binary classification problem.
 The goal is to correctly classify people who should not get approved for a loan.
-That the reason our main focus is the F1-score and AUC score.
+That's the reason the main focus is the F1-score and the AUC score score.